MSantoso52/high-performance-OLAP-duckdb/README.md

 it's an embedded database that runs within your application or process, but it is specifically optimized for complex analytical queries on large datasets.

 # *Project Overview*
+This project showcases high-performance Online Analytical Processing (OLAP) using DuckDB.
+DuckDB is an embedded analytical database optimized for running complex SQL queries directly within an application or process, particularly on large datasets stored in formats like Parquet.
+The demonstration involves performing key business analysis, such as calculating customer revenue and order counts.
 # *Problem To Be Solved*
+Enables lightning-fast analytical query performance on large datasets, leading to a significant acceleration of reporting, data analysis, and business intelligence processes.
+This allows for near real-time insights and supports quicker, data-driven decision-making.
 # *Business Impact*
+Leverages an embedded, serverless architecture for analytics, drastically simplifying data infrastructure and reducing the operational overhead and cost associated with traditional external data warehouses.
+This makes advanced analytical capabilities highly accessible for applications, edge devices, or localized data science workflows.
 # *Business Leverage*
 # *Project Flow*
 1. Create tables from parquet files